 Composition Workshop - 2019

-MMT 2018/2019 students had an exciting and succesful music composition workshop with Michelle O’Rourke, Alex Petcu Colan, and Kate Ellis.
+MMT 2018/2019 students had an exciting and successful music composition workshop with Michelle O’Rourke, Alex Petcu Colan, and Kate Ellis.

 An accomplished composer and multi-instrumentalist with an international profile, Giles Packham has been working in the music, film and television industry for over 20 years.
 Giles has built an international profile as a composer writing for film and television specialising in scoring to picture for feature length documentary and animation projects.
 He has composed music for a wide array of formats including international animation series, Frameworks animations, IFB Shortcuts short film, feature length film, documentary, feature documentary, and other television projects for national and international clients.
 Recent documentary projects include the score for the award-winning feature documentary I, Dolours (2017), Smithsonian Network series Sacred Sites of the World (2015, 2017, the IFPA winning BBC-RTE production My Astonishing Self (2017) and the upcoming feel-good feature documentary The Man Who Wanted to Fly (2019).